 - The advising process includes releasing the administrative hold through the University computer network, which will allow students to register.

-- Students will come to our offices (Liberal Arts North 335) for advising and will be informed of whom their advisor is, if they do not know.
+- Students will come to our offices (Liberal Arts North 335) for advising and, if they do not know, will be informed who their assigned advisor is.
 To make and appointment please call 936-468-4405.

-- Students should sign-up for advising with the Sociology department; the advising session may last as few as 5 minutes or as many as 30 minutes.
+- Students should sign-up for an advising appointment with the department; the advising session typically lasts 30 minutes.

-- Prior to the advising appointment, students should make notes about which classes they would like to take and the times in which they are available.
+- Prior to the advising appointment, students should make notes about which classes they would like to take and the times when they are available.
 These proactive steps will ensure a more productive advising appointment.
-You cab find the online course schedule at http://www.sfasu.edu/registrar/registration/schedule.asp.

 - The advising process may include discussion of the major and minor choice of the student, class schedule for the upcoming semester, career issues, student organizations, academic policies, and other pertinent issues.

-- Upon completion of advising, the advisor will complete the advising summary form, indicating the student has been advised.
-The summary form becomes a part of the permanent record of the student and will be kept in the main department office.
+- Upon completion of advising, the advisor will complete the advising form, indicating the student has been advised.
+A copy of the form becomes a part of the permanent record of the student and will be kept in the main department office.